 The work can be hard in the tropical climate, but the project staff are warm, welcoming and enthusiastic and will make sure you feel part of the team.
-They are sensitive to the capabilities of each volunteer and as always, the more you put in, the more you will get out of this unique and rewarding experience.
+They are sensitive to the capabilities of each volunteer.
+Of course the more you put in, the more you will get out of this unique and rewarding experience.

-No matter what you are capable of you can be sure that by the end of your stay you will really feel like you have made a contribution to protecting and conserving the animals of the Amazon rainforest.
+No matter what you are capable of you can be sure that you will have made a contribution to protecting and conserving the animals of the Amazon rainforest.

-All our volunteers receive three nutritious meals per day - breakfast, lunch and dinner - prepared and served by local staff in the lovely airy communal area.
+All our volunteers receive three nutritious meals per day - breakfast, lunch and dinner.
+Meals are prepared and served by local staff in the lovely airy communal area.
 Please inform us if you have any allergies or food restrictions.

 Depending on availability at the Wildlife Sanctuary Project, you may also stay at a nearby guest house.

-There is no internet at the project but there is a mobile signal which will allow you to go online should you need to and there are plenty of internet cafes in nearby Puerto Maldonado if you are unable to get online using the mobile signal.
+There is no internet at the project but there is a mobile signal which will allow you to go online should you need to.
+There are plenty of internet cafes in nearby Puerto Maldonado if you go into town.
 Electricity is available at the project.

-Whether you plan your entire trip in advance or decide to wait until you get to Peru our local team are all very well travelled and can offer advice and help in planning the perfect itinerary for your weekends or for travel before or after your placement.
-Staff at the project can give you lots of tips for where to visit locally, so here are just a few of the rest of Peru’s treasures to whet your appetite.
+Whether you plan your entire trip in advance or decide to wait until you get to Peru our well-travelled team can offer advice and help in planning the perfect itinerary; for your weekends or for travel before or after your placement.
+Staff at the project can give you lots of tips for where to visit locally.
+Here are just a few of the rest of Peru’s treasures to whet your appetite.

-Cusco is a beautiful city that has something to offer everyone from Inca ruins and splendid Spanish colonial architecture to elegant squares and outstanding mountain scenery.
-The historic city centre is a lively hub of cafes, restaurants and bars with dozens of boutiques, markets and shops offering an astonishing range of unique locally made goods to take home as a souvenir of you trip to Peru.
-There are museums, galleries, churches and monasteries to visit and every Sunday sees a magnificent civil parade in the City’s stunning main square, the Plaza de Armas.
+Cusco is a beautiful city that has something to offer everyone!
+Ffrom Inca ruins and splendid Spanish colonial architecture to elegant squares and outstanding mountain scenery.
+The historic city centre is a lively hub of cafes, restaurants and bars; with dozens of boutiques, markets and shops offering an astonishing range of unique locally made goods.
+There are museums, galleries, churches and monasteries to visit.
+Every Sunday sees a magnificent civil parade in the City’s stunning main square, the Plaza de Armas.

-Cusco’s Indian and Catholic traditions are frequently celebrated with street parades, live music and food stalls springing up across the city at any excuse.
+Cusco’s Indian and Catholic traditions are frequently celebrated with street parades, live music and food stalls; springing up across the city at any excuse.
 There are also some wonderful walks and hikes in and around the city centre.
-You can stroll amongst whitewashed houses and along the cobbled lanes in the Bohemian quarter of San Blas or climb high above the city to the Inca fortress at Sacsayhuaman and take in the unrivalled views of the city and the surrounding Andes.
+You can stroll amongst whitewashed houses and along the cobbled lanes in the Bohemian quarter of San Blas.
+Climb high above the city to the Inca fortress at Sacsayhuaman and take in the unrivalled views of the city and the surrounding Andes.

 The Sacred Valley

 The Sacred Valley of the Incas is a must-see on anyone’s Peru itinerary.
-Barely half an hour’s drive from Cusco and you will find a magical, steep-sided valley where fresh mountain rivers and streams tumble between ancient mountains and majestic glaciers.
+Barely half an hour’s drive from Cusco, where you will find a magical, steep-sided valley.
+Fresh mountain rivers and streams tumble between ancient mountains and majestic glaciers.

 The Sacred Valley’s centuries-old towns and villages are home to remarkably reserved Inca forts and citadels; markets with traditional textiles and souvenirs draw visitors to lovely towns like Pisac, Chinchero and Ollantaytambo.
 The amazing salt terraces and pre-Inca agricultural terraces at Maras are also an easy day trip from Cusco.

-You are almost certain to travel through Lima on your way to Cusco, but Peru’s capital is worth a stop before or after your placement with us.
-There is excellent shopping in the ocean-side district of Miraflores, wonderful galleries and museums in trendy Barranco, some truly impressive Spanish colonial buildings in the historic centre and amazing restaurants throughout the city.
+You are almost certain to travel through Lima on your way to Puerto Maldonado.
+Peru’s capital is worth a stop before or after your volunteer placement.
+There is excellent shopping in the ocean-side district of Miraflores.
+Wonderful galleries and museums in trendy Barranco.
+Some truly impressive Spanish colonial buildings in the historic centre and amazing restaurants throughout the city.

-Less than a day’s drive from Cusco, the city of Arequipa is Peru’s second largest city.
+The city of Arequipa is Peru’s second largest city.
 It is known as the white city due to the colour of the historic buildings constructed using local white stone called sillar.
-Like Cusco, Arequipa is located in the Andes mountains bit at a lower altitude so enjoys almost year-round warm and sunny weather.
+Arequipa is located in the Andes mountains bit at a lower altitude so enjoys almost year-round warm, sunny weather.
 The city is overlooked by the magnificent dormant volcano El Misti.

 Arequipa is also the staging post for trips to the Famous Colca Canyon.

-Globalteer has negotiated generous discounts for our volunteers with a well-respected agency in Cusco who can arrange services such as visits to Machu Picchu, Amazon trips, Lake Titicaca as well as many other amazing trips in Peru and South America.
+Globalteer has negotiated generous discounts for our volunteers with a well-respected agency in Cusco.
+They can arrange trips such as Machu Picchu, Amazon tours, Lake Titicaca; as well as many other amazing trips in Peru and South America.

 |No. of Weeks||£GBP||$USD|

-Included in your volunteering package are all accommodation on site at the sanctuary, all main meals and free airport collection and transfer to the sanctuary.
+Included in your volunteering package are all accommodation on site at the sanctuary.
+All main meals and free airport collection and transfer to the sanctuary are also included.

 √ Free airport pick up from Puerto Maldonado.